 David holds a Bachelor’s Degree in Accounting and Information Technology from Boise State University.

 Michelle was appointed as the Senior Appeals Officer in the Hearings Division in June 2018.
 The Hearings Division was established to provide an independent appeals process for workers compensation disputes and a variety of state agency administrative hearings.
 The division contains the Hearing Office and the Appeals Office.
 The Hearing Office is the first level for a hearing in a contested matter and the hearings are conducted in an informal setting by Hearing Officers who come from a variety of backgrounds.
 The Appeals Office is the final administrative level for hearings for contested matters.

-Peter Long was appointed Administrator for the Division of Human Resource Management (DHRM) in April 2016, and served as Interim Director of the Department of Administration from November 2019 to January 2020.
+Long was appointed Administrator for the Division of Human Resource Management (DHRM) in April 2016, and served as Interim Director of the Department of Administration from November 2019 to January 2020.
 Prior to Peter's appointment as Administrator, he served as the Deputy Administrator of DHRM for 12 years.
-As Administrator, Peter oversees all of the activities of human resources which comprise the following sections: Agency Human Resource Services; Central Payroll; Central Records; Compensation, Classification & Recruitment; Consultation &Accountability; Equal Employment Opportunity and Discrimination Investigation Unit; and the Office of Employee Development.
-Long will also work closely with the State Personnel Commission and carry out the provisions of Chapter 284 of the Nevada Revised Statues
+As Administrator, Peter oversees all activities of the division, which include: Agency Human Resource Services; Central Payroll; Central Records; Compensation, Classification & Recruitment; Consultation & Accountability; Equal Employment Opportunity and Discrimination Investigation Unit; and the Office of Employee Development.
+Long works closely with the State Personnel Commission to carry out the provisions of Chapter 284 of the Nevada Revised Statutes and Nevada Administrative Code.

 Peter received his Associates of Science degree in Business Administration from Yuba College and his Bachelor of Science degree in Business Administration from Sacramento State University.
 He is a Certified Public Manager from the State of Nevada and received certification in Mediation and Conflict Resolution from the University of Nevada, Reno.